 Which exams are required to study in the UK?

 In other words, if your application fails to pass the specific exam required for admission, you will not be admitted to the university.

 The standard test required for your application is frequently based on factors like your chosen course, degree of study, or nationality.
 You may be enthusiastic about studying GMAT or GRE in a branch of mathematics, for example.
 In contrast, literary aficionados will almost probably not be required to do so.

 We've compiled a list of all the standardised tests you'll need to consider when applying to UK universities.

-Before we proceed, let's start with the first test you'll need to take before applying to study in the United Kingdom: language proficiency.
+This is why there are a plethora of standardized English courses to assess your English ability.
 The university you are requesting typically wants to know if you can successfully speak and understand English to participate in lectures and debates.

 This is why there are a plethora of standardised language exams available to assess your English abilities.
 The following are the English standard tests that institutions in the United Kingdom require of prospective candidates.

 1. TOEFL – Test Of English as a Foreign Language